 His ear was cold against her lips as she turned to whisper, ‘We need to talk.
 I’ve been thinking, we won’t be ready in time.’

-‘I know, I was on my way to tell you the same thing.
+‘I know.
+I thought the same thing.
 Go back home.
 I’ll be there in a few minutes.’

 She was home in two minutes.
-She left the door unlocked, but it seemed an eternity before he slid in the back door and turned the key in the lock.
+She left the door unlocked, but it seemed an eternity before he slid inside the back door and turned the key in the lock.

 They went into the sitting-room.
 Just a few short weeks ago it had not been illegal to have visitors in your home.
 You could have had friends round to watch a movie or celebrate a birthday, share some food and a few glasses of wine, laugh, talk.
 You could have had a party.
 She wished she had held more parties in her home.
 It was amazing how quickly normal life had become a crime, and everyone had been forced to adjust to that.
 Life was different now.